stefanov-sm/SQLMethods/README.md

 - Real-life queries may be of any size and complexity.
 - Block comments are not supported.
 - If "returns_value" is missing or false then the methods return a [PDOStatement](https://www.php.net/manual/en/class.pdostatement.php) object (resultset).
 - If "returns_value" is true then the methods retun a single value by invoking `fetchColumn()` on the resultset.
+- [This]() schema contains a strict definition of JSON expression
 ### SQLMethods constructor

 A SQLMethods object is created by instantiating the SQLMethods class.